 Once you have recharged your device you can disable the Low Power Mode and the auto-lock setting will also be enabled.
 To enable or disable the Low Power Mode simply go to Settings > Battery > and then toggle the Lower Power Mode switch.

 If you are experiencing iPhone auto-lock problems on iOS 13, you can use the above methods to fix it.
-However, if you still experience the same problem, you should consider using iMyFone LockWiper to fix all the iOS issues your device might be experiencing once and for all.
+We believe these tips will help you out.